 5. Abnormal growths

-A growth in the ear such as a tumour, tissue build up or fluid growth can lead to narrowing of the ear canal and cause problems with hearing.
+A growth in the ear such as a tumour, tissue build up can lead to narrowing of the ear canal and cause problems with hearing.
 Removal of the growth may be a solution along with treatment with medicines prescribed by a healthcare professional.
 If you think you have, or someone you know has muffled hearing, we suggest you contact your local GP or medical professional for a check-up.